IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
 2. Enable the universal connector if it is disabled.
 3. Click Upload File and select the offline [mssql-offline-plugins-7.5.2.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/mssql-offline-plugins-7.5.2.zip) plug-in.
 After it is uploaded, click OK.
 This is not necessary for Guardium Data Protection v12.0 and later.
 4. Click Upload File and select the offline [logstash-filter-xml.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/logstash-filter-xml.zip) plug-in.
 After it is uploaded, click OK.
+This is not necessary for Guardium Data Protection v12.0 and later.
 5. Click Upload File and select the [mssql-jdbc-7.4.1.jre8](https://jar-download.com/artifacts/com.microsoft.sqlserver/mssql-jdbc/7.4.1.jre8) jar.
 After it is uploaded, click OK.

 6. Click the Plus sign to open the Connector Configuration dialog box.